Ldev-The-Remaster/ChattingApp/MessagingProtocol.md

 - Verb: The requested action
 - Subject: The entity that requested the action
 - Object: The entity on which the action was requested
-- Location: The channel the request was performed in, and/or for alerts to be sent in
+- Location: The channel the message was sent in
 - Date: The date-time stamp associated with the message (in Unix time)
-- Payload: The text content of request or alert
+- Payload: The text content of the message

 ## Details
 - Request parameters must be seperated by new lines (CRLF: `\r\n`), with the parameter keyword (`DO`, `FROM`...etc) starting the line, followed by a space, then followed by the argument (the value associated with the parameter).
 And finally, the new line characters `\r\n`.